Equifax (NYSE:EFX) PT Lowered to $250.00

-Equifax (NYSE:EFX – Get Rating) had its price objective reduced by equities research analysts at Barclays from $300.00 to $250.00 in a research report issued on Friday, The Fly reports.
-Barclays‘s price target indicates a potential upside of 23.18% from the stock’s current price.
+Equifax (NYSE:EFX – Get Rating) had its price target reduced by research analysts at Credit Suisse Group from $285.00 to $250.00 in a report issued on Friday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the credit services provider’s stock.
+Credit Suisse Group’s target price would suggest a potential upside of 23.18% from the stock’s current price.

-EFX has been the topic of a number of other research reports.
-Zacks Investment Research upgraded Equifax from a “sell” rating to a “hold” rating and set a $246.00 target price on the stock in a research report on Friday, February 11th.
-Morgan Stanley decreased their price objective on Equifax from $296.00 to $274.00 and set an “overweight” rating on the stock in a report on Wednesday, March 16th.
-Deutsche Bank Aktiengesellschaft began coverage on Equifax in a report on Tuesday, March 29th.
-They issued a “hold” rating and a $265.00 price objective on the stock.
-Royal Bank of Canada decreased their price objective on Equifax from $300.00 to $244.00 and set an “outperform” rating on the stock in a report on Thursday.
-Finally, Robert W. Baird upgraded Equifax from a “neutral” rating to an “outperform” rating and decreased their price objective for the company from $290.00 to $281.00 in a report on Monday, January 24th.
-Seven investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Buy” and an average target price of $271.75.
+Several other equities analysts have also commented on the company.
+The Goldman Sachs Group reduced their price objective on Equifax from $255.00 to $221.00 in a research report on Thursday.
+Barclays reduced their price target on shares of Equifax from $300.00 to $250.00 in a research report on Friday.
+Deutsche Bank Aktiengesellschaft cut their price objective on shares of Equifax from $265.00 to $225.00 and set a “hold” rating for the company in a research note on Friday.
+StockNews.com started coverage on shares of Equifax in a research report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Finally, Truist Financial upgraded shares of Equifax from a “hold” rating to a “buy” rating and set a $280.00 price target for the company in a research report on Thursday, January 27th.
+Seven research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $262.38.

-Several large investors have recently modified their holdings of EFX.
-Eaton Vance Management grew its position in Equifax by 11.6% in the 3rd quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Eaton Vance Management boosted its position in Equifax by 11.6% during the 3rd quarter.
 Eaton Vance Management now owns 77,311 shares of the credit services provider’s stock valued at $19,251,000 after acquiring an additional 8,044 shares in the last quarter.
-Sit Investment Associates Inc. grew its position in Equifax by 644.1% in the 3rd quarter.
-Sit Investment Associates Inc. now owns 9,450 shares of the credit services provider’s stock valued at $2,395,000 after acquiring an additional 8,180 shares in the last quarter.
-Squarepoint Ops LLC grew its position in Equifax by 46.9% in the 3rd quarter.
-Squarepoint Ops LLC now owns 19,202 shares of the credit services provider’s stock valued at $4,866,000 after acquiring an additional 6,134 shares in the last quarter.
-Wealthfront Advisers LLC grew its position in Equifax by 18.1% in the 4th quarter.
-Wealthfront Advisers LLC now owns 3,687 shares of the credit services provider’s stock valued at $1,080,000 after acquiring an additional 564 shares in the last quarter.
-Finally, Mutual of America Capital Management LLC grew its position in Equifax by 0.5% in the 4th quarter.
-Mutual of America Capital Management LLC now owns 16,132 shares of the credit services provider’s stock valued at $4,723,000 after acquiring an additional 85 shares in the last quarter.
-91.48% of the stock is owned by hedge funds and other institutional investors.
+Sit Investment Associates Inc. grew its stake in Equifax by 644.1% in the third quarter.
+Sit Investment Associates Inc. now owns 9,450 shares of the credit services provider’s stock worth $2,395,000 after purchasing an additional 8,180 shares during the period.
+Squarepoint Ops LLC raised its holdings in Equifax by 46.9% in the third quarter.
+Squarepoint Ops LLC now owns 19,202 shares of the credit services provider’s stock worth $4,866,000 after purchasing an additional 6,134 shares in the last quarter.
+Wealthfront Advisers LLC lifted its position in Equifax by 18.1% during the fourth quarter.
+Wealthfront Advisers LLC now owns 3,687 shares of the credit services provider’s stock valued at $1,080,000 after buying an additional 564 shares during the period.
+Finally, Mutual of America Capital Management LLC boosted its holdings in shares of Equifax by 0.5% during the 4th quarter.
+Mutual of America Capital Management LLC now owns 16,132 shares of the credit services provider’s stock valued at $4,723,000 after buying an additional 85 shares in the last quarter.
+91.48% of the stock is currently owned by hedge funds and other institutional investors.

 Equifax Company Profile (Get Rating)